jsoni2/CS4220/Week11/project-part1.md

 *When genres are availabe display them seperated by a '|' (ex Pop | Dance | Rock)

 ## Details
 Each search result should have a details button.
 Upon clicking that button, your application should get album details for the artist selected.
 Your results should not contain duplicates.
-Make sure you are using and understanding the Spotify API to ensure there are only albums and not duplicate albums.
+Make sure you are using and understanding the Spotify API to ensure there are only albums and not duplicate albums. *Your application should NOT navigate to a new page/new url*

 Your details display should include:
     - Artist Name (only once)